ausbitbank/stable-diffusion-discord-bot/README.md

 ## Current features:
 - Most features from the lstein fork are available via bot
 - Simple buttons for refresh and using templates/init-images
+- Attach an image with your chat message to use as template/init-image
 - Basic FIFO queue system
 - Watch folder for new files, autopost to discord with filename/info if available
 - Prompt and keyword randomisation from txt files